auth0/Auth0.swift/README.md

 </plist>
 ```

-#### Configure Callback URLs (iOS Only)
+#### Configure Callback URLs (iOS / macOS)

 Callback URLs are the URLs that Auth0 invokes after the authentication process.
 Auth0 routes your application back to this URL and appends additional parameters to it, including a token.
 Since callback URLs can be manipulated, you will need to add your callback URL to the **Allowed Callback URLs** field in the [Auth0 Dashboard](https://manage.auth0.com/#/applications/).
 This will enable Auth0 to recognize these URLs as valid.
 If omitted, authentication will not be successful.

-In your application's `Info.plist` file, register your iOS Bundle Identifer as a custom scheme:
+In your application's `Info.plist` file, register your iOS / macOS Bundle Identifer as a custom scheme:

 ```xml
 <!-- Info.plist -->